Welcome to Mish Moments!

 - To my beautiful wife and best friend Liz, with whom we have shared many special moments traveling the United States, Europe, and Iceland.

-- To all our friends and the many people we met our our many travels
+- To all our friends and the many people we met on our many travels

 - To the folks at WordPress for spending countless hours tweaking this layout until I was finally convinced I had it correct.